Contents

 Co-Living in Bali

-As immersed in learning new things, I tried to find my path in a foreign country.
-After two years, I asked myself, “How long should I stay?”
-I felt I could go on forever, I liked it, but I knew this was not meant to be.
-Following again the Pathless Paths mantra, embracing uncertainty and discomfort, I set a plan to travel again or take a sabbatical.
+As I was immersed in learning new things, I tried to find my path in a foreign country.
+After two years in Denmark, I asked myself, “How long should I stay?”.
+I liked it here and felt I could stay forever, but the Pathless Path taught me to move on.
+Following the Pathless Paths mantra, embracing uncertainty and discomfort, I set a plan to travel again and take a sabbatical in the knowing of getting clarity out of it.

-I searched for a couple of months off again.
-I found this Project Getaway in Bali, where entrepreneurial mindsets lived together for one month and explored the beauty of Bali.
+I found Project Getaway in Bali, where entrepreneurial mindsets lived together for one month and explored the beauty of Bali.
 It was perfect, I thought.
-Especially as I had some hypotheses and ideas I wanted to try out for myself, but I needed more dedicated focus.
+Especially as I had some hypotheses and ideas I wanted to try out for myself, but needed more dedicated focus.

 The only question was, how am I going to do it?
-I was convinced to do it, and I was thinking of taking an unpaid vacation or preparing myself to quit my job altogether in the worst case.
-I was employed full-time at that time.
-Lucky, and I never expected it, my company and the former boss were super supportive and even encouraged me to go.
+I was employed full time, and considered taking unpaid vacation or preparing to quit my job altogether in the worst case.
+Luckily, my company and former boss were super supportive and even encourage me to go.

 Entering the Path of Love

 I haven’t told you about a big thing that happened during my stay in Copenhagen yet.
+After co-living with like-minded entrepreneurs in Bali, or nothing less than finding the love of my life.
 I met someone half a year (2016) into my stay abroad.
 We were just really good friends.
-Being both expats in Denmark connected us, and we explored the Nordics and surroundings together.
-And we just had such a terrific time.
+Both being expats in Denmark connected us, and we explored the Nordics and surroundings together.
+We just had such a terrific time together.

-Initially, I did overthink.
 She is originally from the Philippines, and I am from Switzerland; I thought there wouldn’t be a chance to be more than friends.
-Also, she had a hard cut to leaving the country for another job.

 But we truly became more over the weeks, months, and years.
-She was the perfect fit for my newly explored self that I have been through while leaving the Default Path.
-She embraced my new self, supported me with bugging English, was genuinely interested in me, and appreciated my true self.
+She was the perfect fit for my newly explored self that I discovered while leaving the Default Path.
+She embraced my new self, supported me with learning English, was genuinely interested in me, and appreciated my true self.
 Even though we came from such different places and cultures, deep inside, we cared for the same basics.
 It took me a while, but I knew this person was special.

-So I did what a Swiss would do, returning to the beautiful lakes and the lovely mountains of Switzerland, the snow, and the four seasons I have missed.
-I found an exciting job that led me to do innovative and engaging work close to my parent’s place.
+So I did what a Swiss would do, I quit my job in Denmark, returning to the beautiful lakes and the lovely mountains of Switzerland, the snow, and the four seasons I have missed.
+I found an excitingjob that led me to do innovative and engaging work close to my parent’s place.

 I followed my intuition.

-I realized how fortunate I was in every way of my life.
-I enjoyed every time I could get with them.
-Being 32 years at that time, I felt a bit too old to go back to my parents.
-It was so refreshing to have my parents so close after moving away for a long time.
-I could spend quality time with them in a way we won’t get in other ways.
+Being 32 years of age, I felt a bit too old to go back to my parents.
+But I also realized how much I enjoyed all the time I could get with them.
+It was so refreshing to have my parents close after moving away for a long time.
+I could spend quality time with them in a way that we wouldn’t get if we didn’t live together.

-That was also when I thought about how fortunate I was.
-And others have less luck.
-I thought about being empowered; that was the first time I thought about being with my best friend in Switzerland.
+This was also when I realizedhow fortunate I was in life, and how others have less luck.
+It was also the first time I realized my love for my best friend in Switzerland.
 Everything is possible.
-In hindsight, I’m sure, this dedication, this realization was only possible because of the mini-retried.
-Time to spend time with the one you love most and reflect on how much luck and blessings I got in my life.
+In hindsight, I’m sure this realization was only possible because of the sabatticals.
+Time to spend time with the ones I love most to reflect on how much luck and blessings I got in my life.

 Making Hard Decisions